yoman38/YT2GPT-create-summary-from-youtube/README.md

 4. Go to DIST>YT2GPT.EXE to launch it.
 5. (create a shortcut if need)

-To improve the code and re-compilate:
+To improve the code and re-compilate: (can be done on mac, feel free to contribute)
 1. INSTALL > COPY/PASTE folder YT2GPTX.X to the directory you want.
 2. Open YT2GPT4.py (in VStudio code for example)
 3. "pyinstaller --onefile --windowed --icon=logo.png main.py" to create the .exe